kelleyvanevert/rocktober2024/readme.md

 - Spend more time making music
 - Getting pushed out of my usual music making habits, discover new ways
-- The music doesn't have to be good, but let's have fun
+- The music doesn't have to be good, it'll often just be silly :D

 ## Musics so far